 The structure does not have to be a uniform shape either as we can wrap complex shapes and dimensions.
 The difficult element of the digitally printed building wrap is installing a sub-frame for the mesh print to be wrapped around.
 This part of the project needs to be carried out, as its not possible to install the wrap directly onto the main scaffold structure.
 The scaffold structure has many clamps and uneven protruding poles which are sharp and could pierce the mesh banner.
 Once the banner has been damaged it starts to lose its integral strength and can tear like a fabric.

-Building wraps for advertising
+Building wraps for advertising and marketing

 London being the most densely populated city in Europe has a high footfall in the city center making it ideal for OOH (Out Of Home) advertising opportunity.
 With the price of the digital print coming down large scale building wrap advertising is an effective advertising medium.
 However, the rules on advertising above 4.6 meter (3.6m in conservation area) from ground level are very strict and for good reason.
 We can all agree we would not want to see London like some of the streets in Hong Kong.

-Not like Hong Kong.
+Advertising not like Hong Kong.

 Building wraps with advertising on will need to obtain planning consent for advertising.
 Advertising is anything from a web address and telephone number to a full blown billboard advert.
 Planning consent is very difficult to obtain but not impossible and will take much persuading.
 The default position of the local planning authority is no, so advertisers will need to have good reason for the advertisement.
 We have had some success with the planners agreeing to part decorative, part advertisement building wrap.
 The larger area would more likely being decorative, than the advertisement area.
 This way the construction site would look as attractive as possible and can generate some revenue which would part pay for the cost of the building wrap.

-Its all about good design
+It’s all about good design

 Getting the design right is vital as a poor design will not work well.
 This is where Project Print Management experience can either work with your own in-house design department or we can produce the artwork for the building wrap.
 From taking the photography by drone or by still camera to surveying the building.
 If the photography of the building needs to be done, remember it need to be done before the scaffolding goes up!
 Believe it or not some clients have instruct us to carry out the artwork to find the building has already been covered with scaffolding.